 Emily Lin is the Campus Representative for CampusRiot at Georgetown University, she’s currently a junior studying Comparative Literature, Linguistics and Chinese.
 Read more from Emily Lin here.

 As summer fast approaches (about one month away!), us students have to start thinking about what we’re going to do with our stuff over the summer.
-Having hopefully determined what we’re going to do with summer, now the next step is to find a storage option that works for us in terms of price range, time range and most importantly, amount of shear stuff you need to store.
+Having hopefully determined what we’re going to do with summer (see: What Students do in Summer), now the next step is to find a storage option that works for us in terms of price range, time range and most importantly, amount of shear stuff you need to store.

 My one piece of advice?
 Convenience for the amount of stuff you have is paramount.
 At the end of the semester all students are freaking out about final exams and papers.
 Adding the stress of packing and storage will turn the already stressed out student into a giant “crap-I-think-I-accidentally-packed-my-chemistry-notes” wreck.